c4palot/sigmatoilet/README.md

 Cameron looked concerned, his emotions blushing like a tasty, tart teapot.

-Then Cameron came inside for a nice cup of tea.
+Then Cameron came inside for a nice edging sesh.
 THE END